 What an amazing place, and how could we have missed it during the past ten years of cruising in SE Alaska?!
 We usually cruise the southerly side of Frederick Sound, hugging Kuprenof Island, for a more direct route into Petersburg.
 This year we explored the mainland side of the channel, following a handful of whales and poking into new coves and inlets.

 Farragut Bay felt huge, wide open to south winds from Frederick Sound and north winds and williwaws whipping down the mountains and through the river valleys.
-It was sunny and calm during our stay, but “just in case” we were secure tucked in a small cove behind an island.
+It was sunny and calm during our stay, but “just in case” we were securely tucked inside a small cove behind an island.

 Our skiff excursion around Farragut and up to the river estuary was thwarted by extensive shoaling and scattered rocks that turned up in unexpected places.
 We found one other cruising boat inside the bay, and a storage raft for a crabber’s supply of Dungeness pots.